Exploiting arbitrage requires short selling: Introduction

-Before we provide the mathematical formulation of our results (see Theorems \ref{thm-main}--\ref{thm-main-3}), let us outline the stochastic framework which we consider in this paper; more details and the precise definitions can be found in Section \ref{sec-proof}.
-Let $\bbs = \{ S^1,\ldots,S^d \}$ be a financial market consisting of strictly positive primary security accounts which do \emph{not} need to have a tradeable num\'{e}raire $S^d = 1$.
-These accounts could be cum-dividend stocks, savings accounts and combinations of derivatives and other securities offering collateral.
-Let $\bbp_{\sfi}(\bbs)$ be the set of all self-financing portfolios, and let $\bbp_{\sfi}^{\delta \geq 0}(\bbs)$ be the set of all such portfolios without short selling.
+Let $\bbp_{\sfi}(\bbs)$ be the space of all self-financing portfolios investing in finitely many assets, and let $\bbp_{\sfi}^{\delta \geq 0}(\bbs)$ be the convex cone of all such portfolios without short selling.
 We fix a deterministic finite time horizon $T \in (0,\infty)$.
-Then a portfolio $S^{\delta}$ is an \emph{arbitrage portfolio} if $S_0^{\delta} = 0$ and $S_T^{\delta} \in L_+^0 \setminus \{ 0 \}$, where $L_+^0$ is the convex cone of all nonnegative random variables.
+Then a portfolio $S^{\delta}$ is an \emph{arbitrage portfolio} if $S_0^{\delta} = 0$ and $S_T^{\delta} \in L_+^0 \setminus \{ 0 \}$, where $L_+^0$ is the convex cone of all equivalence classes of nonnegative random variables.
 This definition essentially says that an arbitrage portfolio generates under limited liability from zero initial capital some strictly positive wealth.
+If such an arbitrage portfolio does not exist, then the market satisfies \emph{No Arbitrage} (NA), which means that $\calk_0 \cap L_+^0 = \{ 0 \}$, where $\calk_0$ denotes the convex cone of all outcomes of self-financing portfolios starting at zero.
 Often, one assumes that an arbitrage portfolio is nonnegative (see, for example \cite{Platen}) or admissible (see, for example \cite{DS-94} or \cite{DS-book}).
-If such an arbitrage portfolio does not exist, then the market satisfies \emph{No Arbitrage} (NA), which means that $\calk_0 \cap L_+^0 = \{ 0 \}$, where $\calk_0$ denotes the convex cone of all outcomes of self-financing portfolios starting at zero, which are nonnegative or admissible.
 For the sake of generality, in our upcoming first result we do not assume that an arbitrage portfolio has to be nonnegative or admissible.

 \begin{theorem} For every arbitrage portfolio $S^{\delta} \in \bbp_{\sfi}(\bbs)$ we have $S^{\delta} \notin \bbp_{\sfi}^{\delta \geq 0}(\bbs)$. \end{theorem}